elastic/connectors-ruby/README.md

 Note #2: If you are looking for the version of the connector framework that is described in [Bring Your Own Connector](https://www.elastic.co/blog/bring-your-own-enterprise-search-connector) blog article that was describing the version from the 8.3 release, it would be advisable to check out/fork the [relevant branch](https://github.com/elastic/connectors-ruby/tree/8.3).

+## Connector Packages

+The connector packages are available in the [lib/connectors](lib/connectors) directory.
+The list of implemented connectors is subject to change, as we are constantly working to add new connectors.
+Bring your own connector and add it to our framework!

 ### System Requirements

 Under Linux or Macos, you can run the application using Docker or directly on your system.